$755,000 settlement for mild traumatic brain injury

 As you can see in the example above, insurers for the at-fault party aren’t likely to take your word for it and offer up the money you need to make a full recovery.
 Steve Caya works with all necessary specialists on behalf of his clients, to build a winning case and force the insurance company to pay a fair settlement.

-Post-concussion syndrome compensation
+Post-concussion syndrome settlement value

 The value of a post-concussion syndrome settlement isn’t something you can plug into a calculator and get an exact answer.
-In fact the most important factor affecting the size of a post-concussion syndrome settlement is the quality of attorney fighting for your case.
+In fact, the most important factor affecting the size of a post-concussion syndrome settlement is the quality of attorney fighting for your case.

 Get compensated for your pain